airborne-commando/OPSEC-OSINT-Tools/README.md

 > - For the other clues, use tools such as blackbird(maigret-night GUI under crow tab or blackbird web), maigret(maigret night), people search tools(data brokers), breached data for leads.
 >
 > **Encrypted Files Pipeline**:
-> - Encrypted drives (LUKS) → veracrypt → keepassxc = keepass/veracrypt use a secure masterpassword or keyfile while LUKS uses a secure password.
+> - Encrypted drives (LUKS) → veracrypt → keepassxc = keepass/veracrypt use a secure masterpassword or keyfile while LUKS uses a secure password to encrypt/decrypt the entire drive(s).

 > [!NOTE]
 > Pentester can provide free results on usernames, etc but on a time limit, not worth to buy a service if you're smart and keep records (snapshot).